boostorg/core/README.md

 * simple,
 * used by other Boost libraries, and
-* not dependent on any other Boost modules except Core itself, Config, Assert, Static Assert, or Predef.
+* not dependent on any other Boost modules except Core itself, Config, Assert, or ThrowException.

 ### Build Status